-I am now 23 years old, and for the past seven years I've suffered with depression that badly it's pretty much taken over my whole life.
+I am now 24 years old, and for the past eight years I've suffered with depression that bad it's pretty much taken over my whole life.
 For quite some time however, there's only been a handful of those closest to me that were aware of my suffering.
 To everyone else, I put a mask on and pretended that everything was great, because depression is something that no one can see.
 It's not physical.
 You don't walk around with a dark cloud above your head that people notice when you walk into a room.
 But maybe if it was physical, there would be so much more understanding surrounding it.
 People would see that you were in fact hurt, and most of all, broken.

 For myself, depression was something I carried around with me everyday.
 Every.
 Single.
-Fucking.
 Day.
-No matter how much I attempted to 'leave it at home', which by the way is merely IMPOSSIBLE, it still followed me around waiting for any moment to jump into my head and fight.
+No matter how much I attempted to 'leave it at home', which by the way is merely impossible, it still followed me around waiting for any moment to jump into my head and fight.
 Fight with my emotions, my memories, my thoughts.
 It would do anything in its power to make sure my mind was so messed up I couldn't lead a normal life.

 But that's when it happened.

 I witnessed something so unbelievably tragic, the image of it was at the forefront of my mind every second of every day for months.
 Every time I blinked I could see it.

 That's when my depression came to an all time low.
 I was suffering from PTSD.
 I had nothing.
 Nothing in my life would ever be good again.
 It would be better if I simply, wasn't here.